Ex-Las Vegas Raider Henry Ruggs working at Nevada Governor’s Mansion while serving prison sentence

 Ruggs, 25, was sentenced on Aug.
 9, 2023, after pleading guilty to driving drunk at 156 mph and crashing into a car killing 23-year-old Tina Tintor and her dog.
 The crash happened in November 2021.
 Prosecutors had said Ruggs’ blood-alcohol level was 0.16, which is twice the legal limit.

-Ruggs is serving his sentence at Stewart Conservation Camp in northern Nevada, a facility which houses minimum custody and community trustee inmates.
-Ruggs is classified as a “community trustee,” according to the Nevada Department of Corrections.
+Ruggs is serving his sentence at Stewart Conservation Camp in northern Nevada, a facility which houses minimum custody and community trusty inmates.
+Ruggs is classified as a “community trusty,” according to the Nevada Department of Corrections.
 In that job, community trustees work for government offices making $2.50 an hour.

 Approximately four inmates are assigned to the Governor’s Mansion, according to the department.